AriFordsham/GHCWiki/proposal/monad-of-no-return.md

 Consequently, the `Monad` class is left with a now redundant `return` method as a historic artifact, as there's no compelling reason to have `pure` and `return` implemented differently.

-More to the point, in the interest of correctness and "making illegal states unrepresentable" removing this redundancy is important.
+More to the point, this redundancy violates the "**making illegal states unrepresentable**" idiom: Due to the default implementation of `return` this redundancy leads to error prone situations which aren't caught by the compiler; for instance, when `return` is removed while the `Applicative` instance is left with a `pure = return` definition, this leads to a cyclic definition which can be quite tedious to debug as it only manifests at runtime by a hanging process.

 Traditionally, `return` is often used where `pure` would suffice today, forcing a `Monad` constraint even if a weaker `Applicative` would have sufficed.
 As a result, language extensions like `ApplicativeDo`\[3\] have to rewrite `return` to weaken its `Monad m =>` constraint to `Applicative m =>` in order to benefit existing code at the cost of introducing magic behavior at the type level.